Clarity-Innovation-Lab/executor-dao/README.md

 ### EDE001: Proposal Voting

 Allows governance token holders to vote on proposals.
 (Note: *vote*, not *propose*.)
 One token equals one vote.
 Tokens used for voting are locked for the duration of the vote.
 They can then be reclaimed and used again.
+Token holders may also delegate their voting power to another principal who can then act on their behalf until that right is explicitly revoked.

 ### EDE002: Proposal Submission